gyuhwanhwang/gyuhwanhwang/README.md

 ![header](https://capsule-render.vercel.app/api?type=Waving&color=6AAFE6&fontColor=34314c&height=250&section=header&text=Gyuhwan%20Hwang&fontSize=80&animation=twinkling)

+<h1 align="center">🙋‍♂ ️ME </h1>
+<Blockquote align="center"> _I hope to be a backend developer._ </Blockquote>
-- I hope to be a backend developer.
+####  _I hope to be a backend developer._
+- Nice to meet you.
+I majored in Computer Science at Hongik University (Seoul).
+- I studied web service development for a year at "like lion", a coding association club.
+# 💾 Tech Stack I've Experienced

 <!--
 **gyuhwanhwang/gyuhwanhwang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.